sigma-s/100-Days-of-Code/log.md

 **Thoughts**
 Another late coding session = Sleepy Jones :sleeping: so this will be a quick yet impactful post about a man who has been fooled twice by the same concept.

-I can't believe I got stuck on the SAME mistake from the original Free Code Camp challenge [Manipulating Complex Objects](https://www.freecodecamp.com/challenges/manipulating-complex-objects).
-Even worse, I made the SAME mistake of forgetting a comma between objects in an array.
+I can't believe I got stuck on the **SAME** mistake from the original Free Code Camp challenge [Manipulating Complex Objects](https://www.freecodecamp.com/challenges/manipulating-complex-objects).
+Even worse, I made the **_SAME_** mistake of forgetting a comma between objects in an array.

 <img src="https://pbs.twimg.com/media/C7fkiSpXkAEEdsn.jpg" alt="JSON Missing Comma">

 I better not EVER forget that again.
 I'm going to have nightmares of arrays with no commas :grimacing:.
-I vow to become **The COMMA, KING.** `console.log("Goodnight");` ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, `#CommaCity`
+I vow to become **THE COMMA KING.** ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, `#TheCommaKing`

 **Link to tweet** [MightyJoeW Day 97](https://twitter.com/MightyJoeW/status/869398932421578752)